OmarAlkilany123/Git-cours/README.md

 # Git-cours
-for  the first proj
+for  the first project

-project notes
+project notesp